-All incidents, or near misses involving personnel or property will be reported and logged using the Near Miss Record Book located in the Bursar's office
+All incidents, or near misses involving personnel or property will be reported and logged using the Near Miss Record Book located in the Operation and Compliance office.

 Medical Incidents

 All medical incidents such as fainting and epileptic seizure should be recorded in the Accident Book and logged on CPOMS.
 In all cases parents/guardians will be informed and asked to collect their child.